andrebradshaw/quick_LI/README.md

 Features the basics, plus:

 Search Geo Radius:

 +uses faceted geocodes

-+returns all faceted geocodes within a defined mile radius -currently only supports USA (I could use help mining the globe)
++returns all faceted geocodes within a defined mile radius

 Search Faceted Schools:

-+groups of schools can be selected with one click -limited to three categories. (additions by request)
++groups of schools can be selected with one click

+-limited to three categories. (additions by request)

 Search Groups:

 +selections from a dropdown.

-+selections include all relevant groups within the search -only includes selections from what I have mined and coded (additions by request)]
++selections include all relevant groups within the search

+-only includes selections from what I have mined and coded (additions by request)]